jamesball27/kudomon/README.md

 # Kudomon GO!
+This is a simple game where players can catch and battle imaginary creatures called Kudomon.

+To play, clone this repository and navigate to the root directory in your terminal.
+To run the tests, run `bundle install` and then `bundle exec rspec`.
+To play the basic command line version run `ruby lib/game.rb`.

+Currently, the CLI only supports navigating around the map and catching Kudomon (battles are not yet implemented).

+## The Challenge
 Credit Kudos' Technical Challenge.

 ## What is this challenge for?
 We want to understand the way you think about problems, and how you write code to tackle them.
 We’re not looking for the most efficient algorithmics, we’re looking for the simplest solution.

 We’re not going to give much in the way of guidance as to the specifics of implementation - if you think a class needs an attribute or a method, you go ahead and do it.
 You’re in charge.